mateuszbrycki/diary/books/20250110-functional-programming-in-kotlin.md

 #### Dealing with awkwardness in functional programming
 Awkwardness is almost always a sign of some missing abstraction waiting to be discovered.
 Once encountered, plow ahead and look for common patterns you can factor out.
 Most likely, some had already had such a problem.

+### Chapter 7

+> This chapter is not on how to write a library for purely functional parallelism but on how to approach the problem of designing a strictly functional library

+Kotlin evaluates strict arguments from left to right.
+If you want to postpone execution, use lazy parameters.

+In functional programming defer execution to the latest possible moment.
+Everything before the execution should just describe what the execution looks like.

+1. implement sa imple example
+1. explore the example
+1. make a design choice and discover its consequences
+1. learn something about the nature of the problem domain
+1. improve the design
+1. reiterate the process

+> The overall design process is a series of small adventures.
+You don't need a special license to do such exploration.
+Just dive in and see what you can find.

+**Derived combinator** (e.g. `lazyUnit`) - derives execution, as opposed to **primitive combinator** (`unit`).